If you're traveling (in a hotel) or need a quick meal on the go, these easy vegan microwave meal ideas are perfect for you!

-A couple of weeks ago, Brett, Harper and I were staying in a hotel room with a small kitchenette.
-I had originally thought that we would be staying in a room with a stovetop, but it turned out that we just had a fridge and a microwave.
 At first I was disappointed, because I was hoping to create some more elaborate meals.
-Yet it ended up being a fun challenge and I had so much fun trying to create easy, new microwaveable recipes.
+Staying in a hotel room with only a microwave ended up being a fun challenge and I had so much fun trying to create new quick and simple microwaveable meals!

-I thought I would compile some of the meals I created into this Easy Microwaveable Vegan Meal Ideas post so that if you too are traveling or don't have access to much kitchen equipment, you can still eat a delicious, healthy diet!
+I thought I would compile some of the vegan meals I created in my microwave into this blog post so that if you too are traveling or don't have access to a large kitchen, you can still eat a delicious, healthy diet!

 Leave a comment down below and be sure to share this post with any of your traveling friends and family!

 Vegan Microwave Breakfast Recipes